sagemath/trac_to_gh/Issue 7085.md

 # Issue 7085: fix this laurent series coercion bug

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7085

 Original creator: was